ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 I can guess that the goal behind the Tire DSL is simplifying the elasticsearch query structure and making it more ruby-like, so - at least in a few places - you could simplify the elasticsearch structure a bit.
 For example with Tire you can "just" write `{|search| search.query {|query| query.string @query }}` instead of `{query: {query_string: {query: @query}}}` as you whould do with elasticsearch.

-> If you are seeking simplicity, with `flex-scopes` you can just write `query(@query)` to express the same, and you can even chain it to other scopes at any time {% see 3 %}.
+> If you are seeking simplicity, with `flex-scopes` you can just write `query(@query)` to express the same, and you can even chain it to other scopes at any time, so easily merging search criteria {% see 3 %}.

  The Tire DSL looks more verbose and less elegant of the original elasticsearch structure that it's supposed to simplify, however, if you carefully count the brackets, you can spot that Tire saved one nesting level, so maybe that one is the advantage.
 Anyway, it looks like the cons are overwhelmingly more than the pros (if any).
 Indeed the Tire DSL forces you to renounce to a lot of benefits:

 - lost match with the original and documented elasticsearch structure (reverse-engineering needed)
-- lost direct options coming from the elasticsearch level that Tire removes
+- lost direct options coming from the elasticsearch nested level that Tire removes
 - lost easy variable interpolation
 - lost merging and reuse of partial structures
 - lost all the queries that the Tire DSL doesn't explicitly know